 Light of the Spirit Monastery (Atma Jyoti Ashram)

-The monastery’s service to others is the ocoy.org website through which it makes available to all seekers those spiritual writings and instruction which we have found to be of personal spiritual value and relevance.
+Our monastery is dedicated to the teaching of Original Christianity and Original Yoga through both the internet and printed books.
+The monastery’s service to others is the ocoy.org website through which it makes available spiritual writings and instruction which we have found to be of spiritual value and relevance.

 We are vegan, never eating animal protein or anything derived from it to any degree.
 We also abstain absolutely from nicotine, alcohol, caffeine, and mind-altering drugs.